 After spending so much time in one state- and visiting so many different places, it seems only fitting to write a round-up post of the past couple months.
-I won’t rehash all the stops (check out out our California Category on the side bar to see all 26 posts), but I will mention some of our favorites.
+I won’t rehash all the stops, but I will mention some of our favorites.

 After making our way inland to Santa Rosa for a few days in wine country, we headed back west to Half Moon Bay just south of San Francisco.
 There we stayed at a state park with an almost ocean view.
 The beach was mere minutes away – and what a beach it was.
 A seemingly endless stretch of golden sand lined with rounded cliffs became our daily destination.

-After several weeks of off-the grid camping next up was some luxury in the form of full hooks ups and mineral feed hot pools.
-We spent roughly a week and half at Sam’s Family Spa in Desert Hot Springs.
+After several weeks of off-the-grid camping next up was some luxury in the form of full hooks ups and mineral feed hot pools.
+We spent roughly a week and a half at Sam’s Family Spa in Desert Hot Springs.
 While not the kind of campground we normally frequent, the mineral pools were amazing and it was the perfect location to enjoy a visit from Tim’s mom.
-We enjoyed exploring the surrounding area including the night life in Palm Springs, a visit to Joshua Tree National Park and a hike with stunning views at the nearby Whitewater Preserve.
+We enjoyed exploring the surrounding area including the nightlife in Palm Springs, a visit to Joshua Tree National Park and a hike with stunning views at the nearby Whitewater Preserve.